On the $l_\infty$-analog of Algebraic Connectivity: Conclusion

 \section{Conclusion}

 In this work, we studied the parameter $\gamma(G)$ as an $l_\infty$-analogue of the classical algebraic connectivity and demonstrated that $\gamma(G)$ characterizes the connectedness of the underlying graph $G$.
 We established a combinatorial formula for $\gamma(G)$ based on the maximum row sum of the distance matrix of $G$, which enables efficient computation of $\gamma(G)$ using a breadth-first search algorithm.
+We completely characterized all $\ell_\infty$-Fiedler vectors.
 Additionally, we explored the relationship between $\gamma(G)$ and several other graph parameters.
 Furthermore, we derived a formula for $\gamma(G)$ when $G$ is the Cartesian product of finitely many graphs, and calculated $\gamma (G)$ for some well-known graphs.

 Graph smoothing with respect to the $l_2$-norm is well-studied, while the corresponding problems for the $l_1$-norm and the $l_\infty$-norm were introduced by Andrade and Dahl \cite{enide-geir-2024}.
 In this paper, we further investigate the graph smoothing problem for the $l_\infty$-norm.
 We conclude with the following table summarizing the graph smoothing problems with respect to the $l_2$-norm, $l_1$-norm, and $l_\infty$-norm.
 The conclusions in the last column are based on the results presented in this work.